SunicYosen/nvmain-make/README.md

 # NVMain

-NVMAIN - An Architectural Level Main Memory Simulator for Emerging Non-Volatile Memories
+NVMAIN - An Architectural Level Main Memory Simulator for Emerging Non-Volatile Memories.
+And Make build method is added.

 ======================================================